michael-buschbeck/mychs-macro-magic/README.md

 Every MMM script command must start with _!mmm_ – that's how Roll20 knows to send what follows to the MMM scripting engine.
 The _!mmm_ prefix must be followed by an MMM command (described below).

-Scripts can be as short a single command:
+Scripts can be as short as a single command:

 | Line | Commands | What happens?
 | ---- | -------- | -------------